 Toni Graham took both her MA in English and her MFA in creative writing at San Francisco State University.
 Her collection of short stories, The Daiquiri Girls, won the Grace Paley Short Fiction Award from the Association of Writers and Writing Programs (AWP) and was published by the University of Massachusetts Press in 1998.
 She has also been the winner of the California Short Story Award and the Herbert Wilner Award for Short Fiction, and has received a Pushcart Prize citation.
 Her second book, Waiting for Elvis, was published in 2005 by Leapfrog Press and won the John Gardner Book Award in 2006.
-The Suicide Club, her third collection of short stories, won the 2014 Flannery O'Connor Prize and will be published in 2015 by University of Georgia Press.
+The Suicide Club, her third collection of short stories, won the 2014 Flannery O'Connor Prize and was published in 2015 by University of Georgia Press.
 She is editor-in-chief and fiction editor of Oklahoma State University's literary magazine, the Cimarron Review.

-Lisa Lewis (program director) was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
+Lisa Lewis was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
 She has received awards from the American Poetry Review, Crazyhorse, and the Missouri Review, as well as a Pushcart Prize, and her poems appear in two editions of Best American Poetry.
 Her books are The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Story Box (Poetry West Chapbook Contest), Vivisect (New Issues Press), Burned House with Swimming Pool (Dream Horse Press), winner of the American Poetry Journal prize, and The Body Double, forthcoming in 2015 as a winner of the Georgetown Review Poetry Manuscript Contest.
 In 2011 she was awarded a fellowship from the National Endowment for the Arts.
 She serves as poetry editor of the Cimarron Review.

 Aimee Parkison has an MFA in fiction writing from Cornell University and a BA in English from Oklahoma State University.
 Parkison has been awarded the Starcherone Prize for Innovative Fiction, a Christopher Isherwood Fellowship, a North Carolina Arts Council Prose Fellowship, a Writers at Work Fellowship, a Kurt Vonnegut Fiction Prize from North American Review, and a Hearst Fellowship from the American Antiquarian Society.
 Her writing has appeared in in the anthologies Men Undressed: Female Writers and the Male Sexual Experience, I Go to the Ruined Place: Contemporary Poems in Defense of Global Human Rights, and Wreckage of Reason: An Anthology of Contemporary XXperimental Prose by Women Writers.
 Parkison’s writing has been published by numerous magazines, including Hayden’s Ferry Review, So to Speak, Nimrod, The Literary Review, Unstuck, Feminist Studies, Mississippi Review, North American Review, Quarterly West, The Cossack, Cimarron Review, Santa Monica Review, Other Voices, Crab Orchard Review, Fiction International, Seattle Review, This Land, and Denver Quarterly.
 Her books are The Petals of Your Eyes (Starcherone/Dzanc 2014), The Innocent Party (BOA Editions, Ltd. 2012), and Woman with Dark Horses (Starcherone 2004).